Malaza/PokeMe/README.md

 I used the VIPER architecture in the project.
 I created views, table views as well as custom views to drive the layout.
 The presenter and interactor are pretty straightforward in what they do.
 The router is responsible for creating, as well as navigating to/from view controllers.

 # Testing
-Because of time constraints, I didn't prioritize the testing functionality, although I added the Cuckoo testing framework into the project.
+I tested the core functionality in the application, in the presenters, and the interactors.
+I didn't test the views, or the routers.

 # Design
-The design and color scheme on the project is inspired by this Dribbble project: https://dribbble.com/shots/8899481-My-Bar-Cocktail-app-Full-flow/attachments/1069490?mode=media
+The design of the project is inspired by a Pokedex I saw online, I did my best to not go too crazy with the user interface because of the requirement to keep the project simple, but I also wanted to add a bit of colour, to satisty the requirement.

 # Security
-On the function private func getAuthHeaders() -> [String: String], I have left the X-RapidAPI-Key openly exposed, without encrypting it, Github even flagged it as a vulnerability in the project, because of the disposable nature of this project, I didn't take steps to secure/encrypt the key, but I understand the importance of doing so, one way I would have done that, is by keeping the key in the Keychain.
+The API doesn't implement any security tokens or basic authentication, so there is no security implementation in the project, and there are no tokens or access keys that I had to encrypt or store securely.
+The requests do not implement parameters anymore, instead I hardcode the query parameters in the request url string, as opposed to passing the "limit" parameter as a dictionary.
+This was done o further simplify the code base and ensure there is no over engineering

-# Whats missing?
+# My thinking
 There are some items I intentionally left out, because it wasn't priority or its negligible functionality.

+1. **Models:** My models do not transform every variable like for like, from response to model objects.
+I do this because I want the models to only consume what they use in the views, and nothing more.
+In a larger scale project the approach might be similar, or I would convert all the variables, depending on the needs.
+2.
+3. The presenter